+My name is Mrs. Maruscak.
 Sixth grade is certainly an exciting time in a young person’s life.
-I want to work with you to make the sixth grade experience as meaningful and memorable as possible.
+I want to work with you to make sixth-grader’s experience as meaningful and memorable as possible.
 Throughout this school year, your child will look to you for support and guidance as you and I work together as a team to help your child be successful.

 This year, students will be switching classes for Math and Science.
 Ms. Moore will be teaching Math and I will be teaching Science.

-For the month of January 2019the Sixth graders will be learning the following:
+For the month of March the Sixth graders will be learning the following:

-English\Language Arts\Writing: Students will be working on several comprehension skills and strategies which will include: citing evidence from text, determining a theme or central idea of a text and how it is conveyed through particular details, to engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher led) building on others’ ideas and expressing their own clearly, and practicing summarizing from text.
-Students will also compare and contrast one author’s presentation of events with another.
-The Sixth Graders will complete reading Freak the Mighty, by Rodman Philbrick and then beginning a new novel study on Bud, not Buddy, by Christopher Paul Curtis.
-We will be using Mentor Sentences which will be practiced on a daily basis to improve the quality of writing.
+English\Language Arts\Writing: Students will be working on several comprehension skills and strategies which will include: citing evidence from text, determining the meaning of words and phrases as they are used in a text, including figurative, connotative, and technical meanings, engaging effectively in a range of collaborative discussions (one-on-one, in groups, and teacher led) building on others’ ideas and expressing their own clearly, and practicing summarizing from text, determining an author’s point of view or purpose in a text and explain how it is conveyed in the text.
+The Sixth Graders will be completing their novel study, Bud, Not Buddy, by Christopher Paul Curtis and beginning their last novel for the year, Brian’s Winter, by Gary Paulsen.
+We will be using Mentor Sentences which will be practiced on a daily basis to improve grammar usage and the quality of writing.

 Reading/Language Arts/ Writing:The Sixth Grade students will learn and utilize several reading comprehension skills and strategies which include the following:*Author’s purpose*Author’s technique*Genres*Literary terms*Story structure*Inferring*Drawing conclusions*Sequencing*Cause-and-Effect